cztomsik/graffiti/docs/webrender.md

 # How does it work

 ## Overview
+  - for drawing, we are using [webrender](https://github.com/servo/webrender) library, despite its name, it has very little to do with web, it doesn't do flexbox, nor text layout
   - webrender is about drawing as many rects and glyphs as possible (in parallel) using GPU
   - conceptually, every frame has to be drawn from scratch (in correct order), yet it's faster than usual approach
   - drawing UI on GPU is very different from classic approach, we implement few shader programs and then we "just" fill big buffers of floats